ngxs/store/docs/concepts/state.md

 ## Defining Actions
 Our states listen to actions via a `@Action` decorator.
-The action decorator accepts a action class or an array of action classes.
+The action decorator accepts an action class or an array of action classes.

 ### Simple Actions
 Let's define a state that will listen to a `FeedAnimals` action to toggle whether the animals have been feed: